dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Introduction.md

     </tbody>
 </table>

-All of the file import procedures require you to specify information about your data such as: which delimiters are used, how dates and times are formatted, which character set is used, and how to handle invalidly formatted input records.

 Here are a few key factors that will guide your choice of procedure for importing your files:

 * If you are updating existing records in your database during ingestion, you *must* use one of the standard import procedures; bulk HFile import *cannot update records*.
 * If you need constraints applied during ingestion, you *must* use one of the standard import procedures; bulk HFile import *does not apply constraint checking*.
-* Which standard import procedure you use is determined by how you want existing records updated, as described in the [*Importing Flat Files*](bestpractices_ingest_import.html) topic in this section.
+* Which standard import procedure (`IMPORT`, `UPSERT`, or `MERGE`) you use is determined by how you want existing records updated, as described in the [*Importing Flat Files*](bestpractices_ingest_import.html) topic in this section.
 * Which bulk import procedure you use is determined by how you want to split your data into HFiles and how performant the ingestion process must be, as described in the [*Bulk Importing Flat Files*](bestpractices_ingest_bulkimport.html) topic in this section.

+Note that all of the file import procedures require you to specify the same information about your data, such as: which delimiters are used, how dates and times are formatted, which character set is used, and how to handle invalidly formatted input records.
+You basically point the procedure at your source data and destination table/index, specify a few parameters, and start loading your data.
+With bulk HFile importing, you also need to decide how you want your data pre-split before starting the import.

+Splice Machine recommends running a major compaction on a table after ingesting a significant amount of data into that table.
+For more information, see [Using Compaction and Vacuuming](developers_fundamentals_compaction.html).

 No matter which method you decide upon, we strongly recommend debugging your ingest process with a small data sample before jumping into importing a large dataset.
 {: .noteIcon}